classroom library

-If you’re looking for some new ideas for your classroom library then this post is for you!
-I’ll show you the best ideas from super creative teachers to create a library that is fun, inviting, cozy and gets the kids excited to read!
-Plus, I’ll show you some of my favorite finds to make a one of a kind library in your class.
+If you’re looking for some new ideas for your classroom library, then this post is for you!
+I’ll show you the best ideas from super creative teachers to create a library that's fun, inviting, cozy, organized and gets the kids excited to read!
+Plus, I’ll show you some of my favorite finds to make a one-of-a-kind library in your class.

 This post may contain affiliate links.
 This means that if you make a purchase using my link, I make a small commission –at no cost to you.
 Read the full disclosure here.